-If you’re someone who uses messaging apps frequently, you must have come across RCS or Rich Communication Services.
+If you’re someone who uses messaging apps frequently, you must have come across RCS or Rich Communication Service message.
 Despite being around for quite some time, RCS remains a mystery to many users.
-One of the questions that often come to mind is – Does RCS use cellular data?
+One of the questions that often come to mind is – Does RCS API use cellular data?
 Let’s dive deeper into RCS and understand its features before we answer this question.

 Understanding RCS and its features

 RCS or Rich Communication Services is a successor to SMS or Short Message Service.
 It leverages IP networks and data connectivity to offer more advanced messaging features than traditional SMS.
-RCS offers features like read receipts, typing indicators, high-resolution media sharing, and end-to-end encryption.
+RCS offers features like read receipts, typing indicators, high-resolution media sharing, and end-to-end encryption with rich media messaging.
 Furthermore, RCS features are not limited to the messaging app and carry over to phone and device capabilities.

 What is RCS?

 RCS is a messaging protocol that enables advanced communication features using an internet connection.
 It uses the IP network and data connectivity instead of traditional SMS or MMS protocols.
 RCS messaging allows end-to-end encryption, group chats, and multimedia sharing.
 Additionally, RCS features can be integrated with device capabilities, such as chatbots and digital assistants.